 The zoo exhibits over 150 native animals, all orphaned, born at the zoo, or rehabilitated pets.
 The enclosures are described by visitors as large, airy and comfortable with natural pens.

 Several of the animals native to the area are nocturnal, thus a visit to the zoo may be the only way to see them.
 The zoo is located 31 miles west of Belize City on the Western Highway.
-A related establishment, the Tropical Education Center is located across the highway and caters to wildlife researchers and students,
+A related establishment, the Tropical Education Center is located across the highway and caters to wildlife researchers and students.

 Prospective visitors have heard about this spectacular one day river run, better known as the ATM Cave, that travels for miles underground.
 The Caves Branch River is a unique river that races through the karst foothills of the Maya Mountains in central Belize.